 The world oil production in 2019 as obtained by summing producers outputs was about 35 billion barrels / year.
 The corresponding annual carbon output is:

 35 X 10^9 barrels /year X .137 tonnes/barrel X .86 tonne carbon / tonne oil

 = 0.412 X 10^10 tonne carbon / year

-Not all of this carbon immediately goes into the atmosphere because a small fraction of the carbon related to oil production is used to produce asphalt, which may take as much as 50 years to oxidize into CO2.
+Not all of this carbon immediately goes into the atmosphere because a small fraction of it is used to produce asphalt, which may take as much as 50 years to oxidize into CO2.

-The thermal power liberated by world combustion of oil is about:
+The average thermal power liberated by world combustion of oil is about:

 35 billion barrels / year X (5.8 X 10^6 BTU / barrel) X 1055.06 J / BTU X 1 year / 8766 hour x 1 hour / 3600 s